benjaminfoo/Architect/docs/README.md

 - Beta versions are more stable and in subject of smaller bugfixes - expect less bugs :).

-changelog 0.5.2b
+changelog 0.5.3a
+- implemented alot of console functionality for easer use (use #search("string"), #select(nr), #selectFirst(), #selectLast(), ...)
+- implemented resource-system
+- implemented resource-generation (passively & overtime, actively when used)
+- implemented basic town management (
+- updated simple crafting-system (see the resource-system and generation)
-- updated user interface
+- updated locking-system (use #lockAll() or #unlockAll()
-- updated constructions
+- updated available constructions (changed data-model, provided additional data for new model, added alot of interior, ...)
+- updated docs and added about page - https://benjaminfoo.github.io/Architect/
-- updated interactions with entities, gather resources, bake bread, ...
+- ...

 changelog 0.5.2b
 - added fallback keybinding